lizhengecon/ml4econ-course-blogdown/README.md

 ## Pre-work

-Welcome to the [Communicating with R Markdown](/) workshop\!
-We look forward to meeting you in person.
-Before attending the workshop, please complete the following prework:
+Welcome to the [Machine Learning for Economists](/) course\!
+Before attending class, please complete the following prework:

 1. Sign up for a free RStudio Cloud account at <https://rstudio.cloud/>
     before the workshop.
 I recommend logging in with an existing Google or GitHub account, if you have one (rather than creating a new account with another password you have to remember).

-2. We will be using GitHub in this workshop for version control and publishing.
+2. We will be using GitHub in this course for version control and publishing.
 Sign up for a free GitHub.com account at
     <https://github.com/join> if you don’t already have one.
 Also: